angular/angular-ja/aio-ja/content/guide/deprecations.md

 {@a wtf}
 ### Web Tracing Framework integration

-Angular previously has supported an integration with the [Web Tracing Framework (WTF)](https://google.github.io/tracing-framework/) for performance testing of Angular applications.
-This integration has not been maintained and defunct.
-As a result, the integration was deprecated in Angular version 8 and due to no evidence of any existing usage removed in version 9.
+Angular previously supported an integration with the [Web Tracing Framework (WTF)](https://google.github.io/tracing-framework/) for performance testing of Angular applications.
+This integration has not been maintained and is now defunct.
+As a result, the integration was deprecated in Angular version 8, and due to no evidence of any existing usage, removed in version 9.

 {@a deep-component-style-selector}
-### `/deep/`, `>>>` and `:ng-deep` component style selectors
+### `/deep/`, `>>>`, and `::ng-deep` component style selectors

 The shadow-dom-piercing descendant combinator is deprecated and support is being [removed from major browsers and tools](https://developers.google.com/web/updates/2017/10/remove-shadow-piercing).
-As such, in v4 we deprecated support in Angular for all 3 of `/deep/`, `>>>` and `::ng-deep`.
+As such, in v4 we deprecated support in Angular for all three of `/deep/`, `>>>`, and `::ng-deep`.
 Until removal, `::ng-deep` is preferred for broader compatibility with the tools.

 For more information, see [/deep/, >>>, and ::ng-deep](guide/component-styles#deprecated-deep--and-ng-deep "Component Styles guide, Deprecated deep and ngdeep") in the Component Styles guide.